ArchipelagoMW/Archipelago/worlds/sc2/docs/setup_en.md

 #### What does Progression Balancing do?

-For Starcraft 2, this option doesn't have much impact.
+For StarCraft 2, this option doesn't have much impact.
 It is an Archipelago option designed to balance world progression by swapping items in spheres.
 If the Progression Balancing of one world is greater than that of others, items in that world are more likely to be obtained early, and vice versa if its value is smaller.
-However, Starcraft 2 is more permissive regarding the items that can be used to progress, so this setting has little influence on progression in a StarCraft 2 world.
+However, StarCraft 2 is more permissive regarding the items that can be used to progress, so this setting has little influence on progression in a StarCraft 2 world.
-Starcraft 2.
+StarCraft 2.
-As it increases the time required to generate a MultiWorld, we recommend deactivating it (i.e., setting it to zero) for Starcraft 2.
+As it increases the time required to generate a MultiWorld, we recommend deactivating it (i.e., setting it to zero) for StarCraft 2.

 #### How do I specify items in a list, like in excluded items?